Johannine epistles: Author and background

 The question of who wrote the epistles is one of the most debated questions in Johannine studies.
 At least since the bishop Irenaeus's days in the late second century and since, there has been an understanding that Jesus's disciple John, son of Zebedee, wrote both the Gospel of John and the First and Second Epistles of John.
 Since at least the middle of the third century, this has been thought to be true for the Third Epistle of John too.
 However, beginning in the 19th century, this consensus has come to be more and more debated, with suggestions ranging from one author who wrote all three letters (who can but doesn't have to be John, son of Zebedee) to three individual authors for the epistles, and a fourth for the Gospel.

-Those who emphazise the similarities between the Gospel of John and the Johannine Epistles (in e.g. vocabulary, style, and theology) often argue that one author wrote all three letters and the Gospel.
-Those who argue that the differences between the Gospel and the epistles (e.g. concerning salvation, eschatology, the identity of the paraclete, style, and vocabulary) are more important, usually think that different authors lie behind the writings.
+Those who emphasize the similarities between the Gospel of John and the Johannine Epistles often argue that one author wrote all three letters and the Gospel.
+Those who argue that the differences between the Gospel and the epistles are more important, usually think that different authors lie behind the writings.
 These suggestions vary between four authors writing the letters and the gospel, the same author writing the Second and Third Epistles of John, the same author writing the First and Second Epistles of John, to the same author writing all three letters, with another author writing the gospel.
-With more authors come also more candidates.
-These include John the Evangelist, a later redactor of the Gospel of John, an unknown presbyter in the Johaninne Community, John the Apostle, John the Presbyter, John of Patmos, the Beloved Disciple, etc.
+Debated candidates include John the Evangelist, an unknown presbyter in the Johaninne Community, John the Presbyter, John of Patmos, the Beloved Disciple, etc.